 Historical data for 2012 through 2016 is unavailable because the CR program was suspended for multiple consecutive program years and CRs were not uploaded to A&I because the motor carriers investigated were intrastate only and, therefore, did not have a USDOT#.
-AS MCSAP has one investigator currently certified.
+AS MCSAP has one investigator.
 He successfully passed the Investigative Safety Analysis course in February 2017 and completed 7 comprehensive investigations within FY2018 for his initial certification.
+However,the investigator did not complete the required number of investigation for FY2019 to maintain the certification.